 2. Dog Fighting

-The further a dog’s ancestry is from dog fighting, the less likely she will be to show dog aggression.
+The further a dog’s ancestry is from dog fighting, the less likely they will be to show dog aggression.
 Unfortunately, dog fighting is terribly common.

 As with any other illegal underground activity, it is impossible to determine how many people may be involved in dogfighting.
 Estimates based on fight reports in underground dogfighting publications, and on animals entering shelters with evidence of fighting, suggest that the number of people involved in dogfighting in the U.S. is in the tens of thousands.

 While organized dogfighting activity seemed to decline in the 1990’s, many law enforcement and animal control officials feel that it has rebounded in recent years.
 Street fighting has reportedly continued to grow as a significant component of urban crime.
-The Internet has also made it easier for dogfighters to rapidly exchange information about animals and fights.–ASPCA Dog Fighting FAQ
+The Internet has also made it easier for dogfighters to rapidly exchange information about animals and fights.

 The dog-fighting world produces a lot of homeless dogs.
 An industry that doesn’t respect or value animal life has no problem tossing out dogs as soon as they are no longer useful.
 Breeding dogs are often housed outside on chains, where females in heat are mated by any passing dog, resulting in countless accidental litters.

-This means that a dog in a shelter may have come from fighting parents or at least one fighting parent, even if she has never been fought.
+This means that a dog in a shelter may have come from fighting parents or at least one fighting parent, even if they have never been fought.
 Some pit bulls in shelters are fightings dogs that were injured, refused to fight, or otherwise lost their usefulness to their owners.

 Some of these dogs will show dog aggression and some won’t, but having a parent who is a fighting dog can be a good predicter that a dog will display dog aggression at some point in its life.